 We’re going to get our grumpy hat on.
-Obviously your website is your baby.
+Obviously, your website is your baby.
 Often you’ve worked hard to get it exactly the way you think it should be and this process can understandably have you emotionally (and often financially) attached to it.

 If they’re trying to help you, they need to be straight with you and you need to brace yourself for a few hard truths if you’re serious about your online presence.

 Let’s take a look at 3 quick tips on why your website is probably bad.

 Sad as it is, there are still many websites out there that are straight out of 1996.
-Remember stuff like this?
+Remember websites like this?

-Obviously that website was built as a worst case scenario, however you can be far from that bad and still be behind the times.
-And that’s without even taking mobile friendliness into account.
+Obviously, that website was built as a worst-case scenario, however, you can be far from that bad and still be behind the times.
+And that’s without even taking mobile-friendliness into account.

 Then there are the simple things like navigation, layout, use of imagery and contact methods.

 This website (although still not exactly our favourite, this industry appears to be lacking in innovation online) would outsell it by a massive ratio if the two were placed side by side simply because it looks somewhat more modern.

 Out of the previous two examples, which would you trust as a more legitimate business?
 The one that seems like a smooth operation with a bit of money, which most would assume is due to business being good?
 Or the one which looks like it was thrown together for $100?

 Businesses who cheap on their websites are seen as being cheap.
 Because they probably are.
 Businesses who invest the proper time and care in their websites are usually assumed to be the kind of businesses who would invest the same amount of time and care in their customers.

-So the difference in conversion between a site that looks like a garage sale flyer and one that immediately answers questions and poses solutions while offering a positive user experience is naturally high.
+So, the difference in conversion between a site that looks like a garage sale flyer and one that immediately answers questions and poses solutions while offering a positive user experience is naturally high.

 Base it on the mountains of readily available data regarding online behaviour and trends.
-Of course you’ll include your own market research and customer data, but in the online realm you rarely ever need to guess, so why would you?
+Of course, you’ll include your own market research and customer data, but in the online realm you rarely ever need to guess, so why would you?

-Google Analytics, Webmaster Tools, Heat-map technology, even just trawling the web for the latest online behavioural and conversion data.
+Google Analytics, Webmaster Tools, heatmap technology, even just trawling the web for the latest online behavioural and conversion data.
 It’s all at your fingertips, so use it.

 The information you need is out there to make an informed decision.
 If you refuse to make an informed decision then you are setting yourself up for failure.
 Plain and simple.